Strange situation: Critique of the strange situation protocol

 Michael Rutter describes the procedure in the following terms:

 It is by no means free of limitations (see Lamb, Thompson, Gardener, Charnov & Estes, 1984).
 To begin with, it is very dependent on brief separations and reunions having the same meaning for all children.
 This may be a major constraint when applying the procedure in cultures, such as that in Japan (see Miyake et al., 1985), where infants are rarely separated from their mothers in ordinary circumstances.
 Also, because older children have a cognitive capacity to maintain relationships when the older person is not present, separation may not provide the same stress for them.
 Modified procedures based on the Strange Situation have been developed for older preschool children (see Belsky et al., 1994; Greenberg et al., 1990) but it is much more dubious whether the same approach can be used in middle childhood.
 Also, despite its manifest strengths, the procedure is based on just 20 minutes of behavior.
 It can be scarcely expected to tap all the relevant qualities of a child's attachment relationships.
 Q-sort procedures based on much longer naturalistic observations in the home, and interviews with the mothers have developed in order to extend the data base (see Vaughn & Waters, 1990).
 A further constraint is that the coding procedure results in discrete categories rather than continuously distributed dimensions.
 Not only is this likely to provide boundary problems, but also it is not at all obvious that discrete categories best represent the concepts that are inherent in attachment security.
-It seems much more likely that infants vary in their degree of security and there is need for a measurement systems that can quantify individual variation.
+It seems much more likely that infants vary in their degree of security and there is need for a measurement system that can quantify individual variation.

 Other researchers as well have raised concerns about the strange situation's construct validity and questioned its terminology as a "gold standard" measure of attachment.